v-finance/camelot/doc/sphinx/source/doc/charts.rst

   1. Create a property that returns one of the chart containers, in this case the **PlotContainer** is used.

-  2. Specifiy the delegate to be used to visualise the property, this should be the **ChartDelegate**
+  2. Specify the delegate to be used to visualize the property, this should be the **ChartDelegate**

 .. literalinclude:: ../../../../test/snippet/chart/simple_plot.py